 In all cases, it is wise to anticipate that a domestic violence restraining order could impact a decision related to child custody and spousal support.
 It is important to seek out a reputable, responsive attorney when such an issue arises.

 Contact a Knowledgeable California Divorce Attorney with Domestic Violence Experience

 The details surrounding domestic violence cases can sometimes become murky.
 There is a tendency for some spouses to make false allegations of violence in order to gain an advantage in a custody dispute or to avoid paying support.
 There are also cases where the domestic violence has been mutual and the blame is not so clear-cut.

 Regardless of the facts surrounding your case, if you have been a victim of domestic violence or have been wrongly accused of domestic violence, it is critical to become informed of the laws that could either harm or enhance your position.

 it is in your best interest to seek out an experienced California family law attorney.
-Contact attorney Jaime Kissinger for an initial consultation and advice that will help you leverage your case in Alameda, Solano, and Contra Costa County.
+Contact attorney Jaime Kissinger for an initial consultation and advice that will help you leverage your case in Contra Costa County, Sacramento County, Solano County, or Yolo County.